How to file a Trademark in Turkey?

 How is the process of filing a Trademark in Turkey?

-1. Previous Search: Applicants must verify that their distinctive sign is available to follow the application process.
-There are also some restrictions on what can be considered applicable.
-You can get in touch with us and we can help you with the restrictions and we can proceed with a search free of charge.
+1. Previous Search: Applicants must first verify that their distinctive sign is available before starting the application process.
+Additionally, there are restrictions on what can be registered as a trademark.
+You can contact us for assistance with these restrictions, and we can conduct a free trademark search for you.
 Click here to initiate the search.

-2. Submission of Application: Once the trademark search is completed, and you have ensured the availability of your distinctive sign, you can proceed with the submission of your trademark application to the Turkish Patent and Trademark Office (TPTO).
-The application will undergo a preliminary review to check for any errors or missing information.
+2. Submission of Application: After confirming the availability of your distinctive sign, you can submit your trademark application to the Turkish Patent and Trademark Office (TPTO).
+The office will then perform a preliminary review to identify any errors or missing information.

-4. Opposition: Once the application is verified, during the opposition period, which varies by jurisdiction but is typically a few months, third parties who believe they have legitimate interests may file oppositions against the trademark registration.
-They can also submit additional evidence to support their opposition.
+4. Opposition: Following verification, the application is published, and during the opposition period—typically lasting a few months—third parties with legitimate interests may file oppositions.
+They can also provide additional evidence to support their objections.

 FAQ